Julia

 But Peggy isn’t just around to act as an equine genie.
 She wants to go home.
 The Barbies yearn to help Peggy, but they have no idea where she came from (or how to get there, for that matter).
 And things get even more complicated as they’re waylaid by a pesky trickster called Rocki, who followed Peggy to Malibu for mysterious reasons.

 Barbie: A Touch of Magic falls in line with pretty much every other show and movie to come out of the franchise (barring 2023’s PG-13 blockbuster hit).
-As such, there’s no language, sensual situations, drugs or violence to worry about.
+As such, there’s no language, drugs or violence to worry about.

 But, if the title wasn’t already a hint, there is magic.
 And plenty of it.
 Peggy’s wings haven’t grown in just yet, but she’s a Pegasus.
 She can float at low altitudes, sneezes bubbles and grant wishes (often without meaning to).
 Rocki has her own brand of magic, too.
 Just one snap of her fingers and she can make people forget things, change her appearance or make objects pop out of thin air.